arnavjaiswal2803/Design_Patterns/README.md

 # Design_Patterns

-A repo containing Typescript and Golang implementations of most commonly used design patterns.
+A repo containing TypeScript and Golang implementations of most commonly used design patterns.